 I am the author of Love’s Wounds: Violence and the Politics of Poetry in Early Modern Europe (Cornell University Press, 2016).
 My articles have been published or are forthcoming in Cultural Critique, Montaigne Studies, The Oxford Handbook of Montaigne (Philippe Desan, ed.), Modern Philology, Modern Language Quarterly, and Metamorphosis: The Changing Face of Ovid in Medieval and Early Modern Europe (Alison Keith and Stephen Rupp, eds.).

 My work has been supported by numerous fellowships and awards.
 I was awarded an AT&T Research Fellowship by Northwestern University for 2018-2019 and 2019-2020.
 I held the Monticello College Foundation Fellowship at the Newberry Library in the 2018-2019 academic year.
-I currently hold a Kaplan Institute for the Humanities Faculty Fellowship at Northwestern University, and a Public Voices Thought Leadership fellowship for 2017-2018.
+In 2017-2018 I was a Kaplan Institute for the Humanities Faculty Fellow at Northwestern University, and a Public Voices Thought Leadership Fellow.
 I held the Barbara Thom Postdoctoral Fellowship for a blissful year at the Huntington Library in 2012-2013.
 I was honoured to receive Northwestern University’s Weinberg College of Arts and Sciences Distinguished Teaching Award in 2011-2012.